Protocols are approved and issued for a three-year period by the Institutional Animal Care and Use Committee (IACUC).

 - Support for determining the number of animals in each pain class on a newly approved protocol

 Animal Holding Protocol

-The Associate Director of RAR maintains an Animal Holding Protocol (AHP) to cover animals still being housed at the University of Minnesota, but for which the applicable protocol has expired.
+The Director of RAR maintains an Animal Holding Protocol (AHP) to cover animals still being housed at the University of Minnesota, but for which the applicable protocol has expired.

 Animals on imminently expiring protocols